How to Enforce Family Court Orders

 The Family Court will consider an enforcement application without either party needing to physically attend Court if all necessary financial information has been received by the Court.
 If not, a hearing date will be listed.

-There are penalties available to the Family Court if your former spouse fails to provide financial information (set out in Rule 20.14).
+There are penalties if your former spouse fails to provide financial information (set out in Rule 20.14).
 Your former spouse will be committing an offence if they fail to provide information or fail to attend the Court hearing (provided they had prior knowledge of the hearing date).

 Orders that can be made to assist you

-The Family Court also has power to order fines for non-compliance with obligations arising out of enforcement orders (section 112AD of the Family Law Act (Cth) 1974 for married spouses and section 226 of the Family Court Act (WA) 1997 for de facto spouses), and to issue a warrant for arrest for non-attendance at an enforcement hearing.
-The Family Court also has power to imprison a party for contempt of Court.
+The Family Court also has power to order fines for non-compliance with obligations arising out of enforcement orders (section 112AD of the Family Law Act (Cth) 1975 for married spouses and section 226 of the Family Court Act (WA) 1997 for de facto spouses), and to issue a warrant for arrest for non-attendance at an enforcement hearing.
+It also can imprison a party for contempt of Court.

 Legal advice and assistance